cobaltspeech/sdk-cubic/docs-src/content/using-cubic-sdk/android.md

 ## Adding the `protobuf-gradle-plugin` to your Android project

-In your root `build.gradle` file, you will need to add a new protobuf-gradle-plugin dependancy
+In your root `build.gradle` file, add a new protobuf-gradle-plugin dependency

 ``` groovy
 buildscript {